eli1stark/smus/README.md

 # Philosophies

 1. "Keep it simple" - **KIS**

-    Simplicity should be a key goal in design, and unnecessary complexity should be avoided.

 2. "Don't repeat yourself" - **DRY**

-    Aimed at reducing repetition of software patterns (Refactor your code).

 3. "You are not gonna need it" - **YAGNI**

-    Don't add functionality until it’s deemed necessary.

 4. We don’t make things easy to do, we make things easy to understand.
 [5 - Bill Kennedy]
 5. You write things in the concrete first, then you ask: "Does that require an abstraction layer?”
 [5]
 6. Don't do something for the sake of doing it.
 [5]